AungPP27081995/OldPhonePadConsole_V2/README.md

 Run the Application

-1. Double click OldPhonePadConsole.exe .
+1. got to ~\OldPhonePadConsole\bin\publish\ and run setup.exe to install the application.
+2.run the OldPhonePadConsole.exe